 On the evening of March 30, 2002, in the city of Atlanta, Georgia, the Indiana Hoosiers upset the Oklahoma Sooners in a “Final Four” contest of the NCAA men’s basketball tournament.
-Following the game, Indiana coach, Mike Davis, credited God for giving his team the victory.
-“I have a lot of people praying for me,” he told the press, “God has placed his favor on me.”
+Following the game, Indiana coach, Mike Davis, credited God for giving Indiana University the victory.
+“I have a lot of people praying for me,” he told the press, “God has placed His favor on me.”

-Yet I must confess my growing discomfort with the array of athletes and coaches announcing into a microphone their euphoric gratitude to God moments after an athletic victory over their opponents.
-My discomfort has nothing to do with bringing God into the sports world—he’s there anyway; kudos to those who acknowledge reality!
-My discomfort stems more from the message that may be subtly communicated by such public expressions of divine adulation.
+But I must admit, as a man of faith, that I’m growing increasingly uncomfortable with the array of athletes and coaches announcing through a microphone their euphoric gratitude to God moments after an athletic victory over their opponents.
+My discomfort has nothing to do with bringing God into the sports world—he’s there anyway, kudos to those who acknowledge reality.
+My discomfort stems more from the message that seems to be subtly communicated by such public expressions of divine adulation.